Parent Questions for after school has started….

 10. How long does STORM Day last?

 STORM begins at 8:00am and lasts until approximately 5:00pm.

 11. Do we have to stay the whole day?

 We highly encourage students and parents to attend all sessions in order to receive all of the information being provided for you.

 12. How does my son or daughter declare or change his or her major?

 A student can declare a major at any time, beginning with the application process.
 If your student has decided on a major or changes the major, it is important that he or she declare the (new) major immediately with the Registrar’s Office to ensure proper academic advisement toward a timely graduation and to gather degree and career information.
-Undecided students (students without declared majors) are assigned advisors in the Academic Skills Center.
+Undecided students (students without declared majors) are assigned advisors in the Academic Resource Center.